korpusovmax/kinn-shop/README.md

 # kinn-shop
-Layout of the website for the tableware store
+Layout of the website for the tableware store<br/>
 ![screenshot](image.png)